Arm Lift after Massive Weight Loss

 Brachioplasty over the past six years has increased ten -fold.
 The major reason for this is the increased number of patients undergoing bariatric procedures.
 Commonly performed with Mastopexy (breast lift), an arm lift surgery is done as an outpatient procedure.
 It involves the removal of skin and fat essentially using two techniques:

 Under the Arm, or Posterior Incision

 This runs along the underside of the arm, from anywhere near the lateral aspect of the breast to the elbow and extremely rarely to the wrist.
-This procedure is performed for the considerably better scar it leaves as compared to other types of arm lifts.

 - The dissection is posterior to the antibrachial cutaneous nerve, thus virtually no chance for injury to it and the very unwanted side effects of numbness and burning that go with it,